Pentax Optio S55 Review

 Battery life using 2 NiMh rechargeable AA batteries is better than average.
 Very few cameras do much better using lithium-ion batteries but considering the low cost of AA batteries (and the constant arrival of better models), there is no need to worry about the S55's battery life.
 The S55 can also use CR-V3 lithium batteries for even better battery life but we have not tested this here.

-Fuji Finepix F10.
+Fujifilm Finepix F10.
 Focus speed is decent in bright light but tends to become quite slow under low-lighting or when confronted with low-contrast subjects.
 The zoom motor operates faster than average but behind that of the Fuji F10.
 In continuous drive mode, using a high-speed card, we found less than 1 FPS but without burst limit.

-Pentax S55 Facts
+Pentax S55 Highlights

 |5 Megapixels Fixed Lens||ISO 50-400|